Scientific Basis for

 internally.

-Few herbal products are already available for the treatment of thyroid dysfunctions; the
+Few herbal products are already available for

 food supplements,